-- SMT is responsible for developing and maintaining a control environment that mitigates risk of fraud and corruption - The HoIAS is responsible for developing and maintaining advice and guidance on the CFA's approach to managing the risks of fraud, bribery and corruption.
-This includes: - - Ensuring that strategies, policies and procedures are kept up to date and align with relevant codes of conduct - Ensuring adherence to the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption - Developing training and guidance on fraud awareness - Reviewing any fraud risk assessment and using that as the basis for planning anti-fraud audits - Coordination of the CFA's involvement in national anti-fraud projects - Informing Committee of initiatives, progress and outcomes
+- 8.5.
+SMT is responsible for developing and maintaining a control environment that mitigates the risk of fraud and corruption. - 8.6.
+The HolAS is responsible for developing and maintaining advice and guidance on the CFA's approach to managing the risks of fraud, bribery and corruption.
+This includes: - Ensuring that strategies, policies and procedures are kept up to date and align with relevant codes of conduct. - Ensuring adherence to the CIPFA Code of Practice on Managing the Risk of Fraud and Corruption. - Developing training and guidance on fraud awareness. - Compiling a fraud risk assessment that is the basis for planning antifraud audits. - Coordination of the CFA's involvement in national anti-fraud projects. - Informing Committee of initiatives, progress and outcomes. - 8.7.
+LCCIAS does not have specific responsibility for the detection or prevention of fraud and corruption, but it considers those risks when undertaking its activities.
+The independence of the internal audit activity leaves it well placed to undertake (or guide) any investigations that are required.
+The HoIAS will determine the level and scope of LCCIAS' involvement including delegating the investigation of specific allegations to the service itself following an assessment of risk and financial impact.

-9. Abbreviations (new)